 They look like any other app to someone like me, a parent that isn’t tech savvy and keeps an eye on teens but isn’t out to deceive anyone.
 They are designed to mimic a calculator or a game.
 In reality, they are a secret passageway to hide private photos and videos.
 Here’s what they look like (see photo) a calculator.
 All you have to do is search Secret Calculator Photo Vault from your App Store.
 There are hundreds of them.
 Assuming your teens aren’t sending nudes, drinking at parties, doing drugs, sexting, or having sex on video, you have nothing to worry about, but unfortunately, we know statistically that’s not the case.
 Plus, if these kids or anyone didn’t have something to hide there wouldn’t be a use for these apps.
 However, what if it’s not just about the teens?
 What about child pornography?
 This, for now, could be another way to hide horrific photos like that.

 I’m not trying to say you have to invade your teen’s privacy continually.
 I’m just saying to be alert.
-These apps are designed for, and that usually leads to teens making bad choices and terrible decisions that can ruin them later on in life.
-Nudes often are revealed.
-Shared and of course, reputations destroyed.
+These apps are designed to deceive and secrecy which could lead to teens making terrible decisions that ruin them later on in life.
+Nudes are often are revealed, shared, and of course, reputations destroyed.

 If you’re a parent, grandparent, teacher or around kids for any length of time, then you already know kids have their opinion about most things.
 They’re often brutally honest, which I find quite refreshing; if you want the truth, ask a child.

 One of the neatest things about being a co-owner of a publishing company is the freedom we have regarding our work, design, production, marketing, and pricing.